jxwleong/stm32-usart/Readme.md

 	TIM_CLEAR_FLAG(timer2,TIM_UIF);
 }
 ```
+&nbsp;
+For every 125ms, the GPIO pin connected to the LED will be toggle.
+The numbers of toggling the LED is 8 because `8 * 125ms = 1s`.
+Then, `TIM_UIF` flag was cleared to reset the update interrupt flag otherwise next interrupt will be occurred.

 <br/>

 ## <a name="calc"></a> Calculations
 ### <a name="baud"></a> Calculation of USART_DIV and Mantissa for configuration
 Based in the equation found on the data sheet,